Politics and Democracy (11239.1)

 There is an extensive reading list in Readings in Canvas.

-Students are expected to attend lectures and tutorials.
+Students are expected to listen to lectures on-line prior to the weekly tutorials.

 Required IT skills